 You communicate without judgement, double layers, but most of all without expectations

-You give them the choice to stay away longer now or postpone to next weekend.
+You give them the choice between staying longer or postpone to next weekend.

-You tell him or her you won’t be home if they stay away longer now.
+You tell him or her you won’t be home if they stay away longer.

 I think the caregiver of this relationship, would be an Obliger;